kebaldwi/DNAC-TEMPLATES/DayN.md

 ## DayN Templates

 DayN templates can be regular or composite templates which serve the purpose of providing a method of making ongoing configuration changes to the device as mentioned during provisioning.
 Typically there are two types of configuration that are used here Layer 3 routed or Layer 2 access.
 Both have different use cases and while they are typical they are by no means the only types of configuration used.
 To that end a set of examples has been provided in the [DAYN folder](./DAYN) within this repository.
 Some of those examples are the ones I most typically use with customers in workshops.
-Included there are a number of **JSON Import Files** to facilitate import into DNA Center 2.1.X and above.
+Included there are a number of **JSON Import Files** to facilitate import into Cisco Catalyst Center 2.1.X and above.

 ## DayN Template Deployment

-Once you have built your onboarding template you then have to let **DNA Center** know where you want to use the template.
+Once you have built your onboarding template you then have to let **Cisco Catalyst Center** know where you want to use the template.
 We will assume at this point you have already built out the template for use.
 You would then follow the following steps:
    1. Create network profile Under *Design> Network Profiles* you will select **+Add Profile**

       ![json](images/NetworkProfile.png?raw=true "Import JSON")